charMstr/ft_services/README_FOR_42PEERS.md

 containers.
 Knowing its possible will help you go through with less possible bugs.

-#### steps you can take if you have problem connecting the two properly
+#### Steps you can take if you have problem connecting the two properly:

 - try to open your browser with localhost:5050